Blog>Cost Guides>Retrofit insulation costs in 2025

 • Additional costs: If the price doesn't include the removal and replacement of the floorboards, you'll need a carpenter to handle this for you.
 Carpenters tend to charge between £30-£45 per hour

 There are several insulating materials, each with its pros and cons.
-Whichever type you select, professional installation is recommended to avoid issues with damp.
+Whichever type you select, choose installation by a checked installer to avoid issues with damp.

-Contact an insulation specialist near you for help and advice on choosing the best solution for your home.
+Contact a certified insulation installer covering your local area for guidance on the optimal solution for your home.

 How much does solid floor insulation cost?